 icon Blaming the Sun

-In July, 1998 ZetaTalk stated that the Sun and Solar Flares will be used as an Excuse for the increasingly erratic weather as Planet X approaches.
-On July 22, 1999, NASA and in particular their lapdog Mitch Battros stated just that, and by July 18, 2004 blaming the Sun was in full swing.
+In July, 1998 and again on June 1, 2002 ZetaTalk stated that the Sun and Solar Flares will be used as an excuse for the increasingly erratic weather as Planet X approaches.

 Alarms about solar flares are exaggerations.
 Solar flares will increase as the time of the passage approaches, but are in and of themselves not devastating.
 They, like the earthquakes that are on the increase, will increase in number, and plague electronic communications, but have little effect on the tides, growing seasons, or the weather.
 Those who would shield the populace from the truth of the [approach of Planet X] will say otherwise, declaring that this is the cause of the increase in deep earthquakes, the chronic El Nino, and magnetic diffusion.
 It is not.
 It is just yet another symptom of the approach of the rogue planet that causes the Earth such devastation during its periodic passage.